programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 {% endraw %}
 Each author for the blog now exists as a piece of data in our Jekyll project.
 Note that the YAML header—the piece between three dashes at the top of each file—contains metadata about the collection.
 We can access these pieces of data in other parts of the project.
 The layout key signals that each author's page will draw upon the author layout, which doesn't exist just yet.
 Let's make it.

-In the top level of your repo folder, create a new folder called "\_layouts" and, inside it, create a new file called "author.md".
+In the top level of your repo, create a new folder called "\_layouts" and, inside it, create a new file called "author.md".
 Inside author.md, insert the following content:
 {% raw %}
 ```
 ---